sergiuunity/Sorting-Visualizer-PyGame/README.md

 Some visualization of different sorting methods using PyGame from Python.

-Run the .exe file having the fonts folder as well.
+Run the dist/.exe file having the fonts folder as well.

 You must have PyGame installed.